NEW YORK -- Several NBA teams with head-coaching vacancies pursued David Fizdale. So why did he choose the New York Knicks?

 Fizdale was previously a head coach with the Memphis Grizzlies.

-He engineered a 43-39 season in his first season in 2016-17, leading the Grizzlies into the playoffs before losing in six games to the San Antonio Spurs in the Western Conference playoffs.
+He had a 43-39 record in his first season in 2016-17, leading the Grizzlies into the playoffs before losing in six games to the San Antonio Spurs in the Western Conference playoffs.
 Memphis fired him amid an eight-game losing streak in November.

 Beyond the losing, Fizdale's poor relationship with All-Star center Marc Gasol played a significant role in his dismissal.
 Fizdale benched Gasol in the fourth quarter of a loss to the Brooklyn Nets the night before Fizdale was fired.
 Gasol voiced his displeasure with the move after the loss.

-Mills said he discussed Fizdale's poor relationship with Gasol during the interview process.
+Mills said he discussed Fizdale's relationship with Gasol during the interview process.
 The team president was encouraged that Fizdale owned the role he played in the relationship's deterioration.
-Fizdale said he's reflected on the issues between him and Gasol and takes responsibility for them.
+Fizdale said he has reflected on the issues between him and Gasol and holds himself accountable.

-Prior to his stint in Memphis, Fizdale was an integral part of two championships as a member of Erik Spoelstra's coaching staff with the Miami Heat -- where he spent eight years as an assistant coach.
-He built a reputation on his ability to connect and communicate with players, and strong teaching and tactical ability.
+Before his stint in Memphis, Fizdale was an integral part of two championships as a member of Erik Spoelstra's coaching staff with the Miami Heat, where he spent eight years as an assistant coach.
+Fizdale built a reputation for his ability to connect and communicate with players, as well as his strong teaching and tactical ability.
 He has strong relationships with several players from his Heat tenure, including LeBron James and Dwyane Wade.

-Regarding players on his current roster, Fizdale described Kristaps Porzingis as a player the embodies the future of the NBA and one with the qualities for a mega star.
+Regarding his current roster, Fizdale described Kristaps Porzingis as a player who embodies the future of the NBA and has the qualities for a megastar.
 He confirmed that he plans to travel to Porzingis' home country of Latvia to meet with the 22-year-old.

 Porzingis is in Latvia rehabbing his ACL injury and is expected to be sidelined until at least December.
 He is eligible for a five-year, $157 million extension this summer.

-Mills believes there will be more stability going forward because he and general manager Scott Perry are committed to avoiding the shortcuts they've taken in the past.
-He reiterated that owner James Dolan is on board with taking a patient approach to team building.
+Mills believes there will be more stability going forward because he and Perry are committed to avoiding the shortcuts they've taken in the past.
+He reiterated that owner James Dolan is on board with taking a patient approach to team-building.

 "I think we've seen how things can go wrong.
-I've seen a lot of mistakes that have taken place and maybe not the right patience in terms of trying to build things the right way," Mills said. "....
+And I've seen a lot of mistakes that have taken place and maybe not the right patience in terms of trying to build things the right way," Mills said. "....
 Jim has given us the room to try to do it differently."